Telemedicine, Wellness, Intervention, Triage and Referral (TWITR) & CATR

 - Using telemedicine technology, students who required additional screening and/or treatment were linked to a Board Certified Child and Adolescent Psychiatrist

 - Psychiatrists could provide oversight for any student who needed medical care referrals, including cases that involved medication management

 Due to the success of the program, the 86th Texas Legislature appropriated $5 million dollars to TTUHSC in 2019 to grow and expand the TWITR Project.
-As of September 1, 2019, the TWITR Project has been renamed.
+On September 1, 2019, the TWITR Project was renamed.
 In order to better represent its expanded services, the project is now the Campus Alliance for Telehealth Resources (CATR) Program.
 As of May 2021, CATR merged with Texas Child Health Access through Telemedicine (TCHATT) and is now referred to as CATR: Supported by TCHATT.

 Extensions for Community Healthcare Outcomes (ECHO®) Services

 Beginning in the 2019-2020 school year, the CATR Program started offering Extensions for Community Healthcare Outcomes (ECHO®) Services: